 In the midst of all this activity, the city is also filled with a heap of the best things to do in Bangkok.
 Honestly, a trip here is one that we definitely recommend, no matter what type of traveller you are.

-With that said, here are 11 of the best things to do in Bangkok, Thailand.
+With that said, here are some of the very best things to do in Bangkok.
+Have the best trip.

 1.)
 Grand Palace